dddrrreee/cs140e-24win/notes/makefiles/0-basic-unix-makefile/4-auto-dependency-gen/README.md

-## 4-example
+## 4-auto-dependency-gen

-We now use the `-MMD` flag to automatically generate dependencies rather than hardcode a bunch of stuff (which can go wrong in bad ways).
+We now use the `-MMD` flag to automatically generate dependencies rather than hardcode the headers that each .c depends on (which can go wrong in bad ways).

-This makefile is one of the few you'll need in your whole career:
+We are well on our way to having a makefile that you can use for most cases in your career:
   - compile all the `.c` files in a directory
   - into an executable in the same directory
   - with automatic dependencies.